tigera-solutions/aks-workshop-prep/README.md

    kubectl get nodes
    ```

-   The output will ne something similar to the this:
+   The output will be something similar to the this:

    <pre>
    NAME                                STATUS   ROLES   AGE   VERSION